edysfy/Group_website/sysImp.md

 **How did we connect MongoDb To our API?**

 Firstly, we needed to initialize the MongoDB database.
 So we created a free MongoDB account and created a cluster.
-We set the IP to all, so all of our team members can be sent requests through to the database, which uses full for testing.
+We set the IP to all, so all of our team members can be sent requests through to the database, which usefull for testing, as we could all perform CRUD operations on the database.
 We then took the connection URL (which has our account details stored) and stored it as a variable: 'mongoDBConnect', in the Express application file.
 Mongoose as a simple method called "connect" that allows you to connect to the URL easily.
 Once Node is run, the database can now communicate with our API.

 ```js
 mongoose.connect(mongoDBConnect,{ useNewUrlParser: true, useUnifiedTopology: true })